curiouspengu/Lunaria-Pathing-System/README.md

 # Lunaria Pathing System
-Lunaria Pathing System (LPS) is used to create paths for Radiance Macro
+Lunaria Pathing System (LPS) is used to create paths for Radiance Macro.
+Only supports keyboard at this point.

 # Instructions:
 - Run record_path.py to record a path